tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 The *fixed* Onion Skin mode displays the selected frame independently from the current frame.
 For instance you can activate frame 5, and every time you change the current frame, frame 5 will be displayed in Onion Skin mode.

 The way images are displayed in Onion Skin mode can be customized in the Preferences pane.
-It's possible to define the **Paper Thickness**, to set an independent color correction for previous and following frames, and to **Display Lines Only** for Toonz Vector and Toonz Raster.
+It's possible to define the **Paper Thickness**, to set an independent color correction for previous and following frames, and to **Display Lines Only** for Vector and Smart Raster.

 .. tip:: **To activate or deactivate frames in Relative Onion Skin mode:**